wireapp/wire-server-deploy/offline/wiab-staging.md

 **Implementation:**

-The nftables rules are detailed in [wiab_server_nftables.conf.j2](https://github.com/wireapp/wire-server-deploy/blob/master/ansible/files/wiab_server_nftables.conf.j2) as the configuration template.
+The nftables rules are detailed in [wiab_server_nftables.conf.j2](https://github.com/wireapp/wire-server-deploy/blob/master/ansible/files/wiab_server_nftables.conf.j2).
 Please ensure no other firewall services like `ufw` or `iptables` are configured on the node before continuing.

-If you have already used the `wiab-staging-provision.yml` ansible playbook to create the VMs, then you can apply these rules using the sme playbook (with the tag `nftables`) against your adminhost, by following:
+If you have already used the `wiab-staging-provision.yml` ansible playbook to create the VMs, then you can apply these rules using the same playbook (with the tag `nftables`) against your adminhost, by following:

 ```bash
 ansible-playbook -i ansible/inventory/demo/wiab-staging.yml ansible/wiab-staging-provision.yml --tags nftables